pn303/hello-world/README.md

 # hello-world
 Creating a sample repository to train and test stuff.

-Change some things here.
+hello world pseudo code added.